Louis XV: Dismissal of Choiseul

 A new conflict between Great Britain and Spain over the remote Falkland Islands in 1770 brought about Choiseul's downfall.
 The British had established a settlement in the islands, which were also claimed by Spain.
 In early 1770 the Spanish governor of Buenos Aires sent five warships full of troops to the islands, ordering the British to leave.
 The British prepared to depart.
 When the news reached London, the British government demanded that the Spanish leave.
 Both sides began to prepare for war.

-The possibility of a new war came just as France was undergoing a new confrontation between the King's government and the Parlement of Brittany, which once again refused to recognize the power of the King's government to impose taxes.
+The possibility of a new war came just as France was undergoing a new confrontation between the King's government and the Parlement of Rennes, which once again refused to recognize the power of the King's government to impose taxes.
 The King wrote immediately to his cousin, the King of Spain, who wrote back that Spain did not want a war.
 Louis replied, "Gentleness and patience have guided me to the present, but my parlements, pushing to limit, have forgotten themselves to the point of disputing the sovereign authority that we possess only from the will of God.
 I am resolved to make myself obeyed by all available means..."
 On 24 December, the King sent a short note to Choiseul dismissing him from his post and ordering him to return to his home in Chanteloup and to remain there.
 A similar note went to his cousin.
 Choiseul asked for two days to manage his affairs, but the King refused.
 Explaining the decision later to the Duke de Broglie, the King wrote, "The principles of the Choiseuls are too contrary to religion, and therefore to royal authority."